EBI-LRG/lrg-website/_faq/variant-for-gene-with-several-transcripts-example.md

 ---
-title: "Example of variant for a gene with more than one transcript?"
+title: "Can I see an example of variant for a gene with more than one transcript?"
+faq_group: variant
 faq_tags:
   - variant
   - gene